 Note: Students who apply by the priority deadline will be given the highest priority for admissions and consideration for scholarships and assistantships.

-Elective Courses (9 units, at least 6 units from the following courses)*
+Elective Courses (At least 6 units from the following courses)*

 Other elective courses: